Short-term Collections-based Fellowships

 Send any inquiries regarding the collections themselves to the following addresses:

-Beinecke Library of Manuscripts and Rare Books - Links to email for the library curators
+Beinecke Library of Manuscripts and Rare Books (note: we are not accepting applications for the Beinecke for the Nov.
+1, 2019 application cycle) - Links to email for the library curators

 Yale Center for British Art - email@example.com